Keio University

 Establishment of the Japanese Women's American Scholarship

-She found that if she could raise 8,000 dollars, the interest could send one student to Bryn Mawr College every four years.
-Mrs. Morris, who had helped Umeko with her studies, and her mentor, Dean M. Carey Thomas, kindly supported what we now call fundraising.
+She realized that if she could raise 8,000 dollars, the interest could send one student to Bryn Mawr College every four years.
+Mrs. Morris, who had helped Umeko with her studies, and her mentor, Dean M. Carey Thomas, kindly supported what we would now call fundraising.
 In one year, they raised the initial target of 8,000 dollars and succeeded in establishing a scholarship system called the Japanese Women's American Scholarship.

 Looking at the list of students who received this scholarship, one can see a line of women who later demonstrated remarkable leadership.